Mycotoxins: A Managemental Guide for Animal Husbandry

-Animal protein sources such as meat, egg and milk are complete proteins as they provide all essential amino acids in highest quality.
-To provide high quality protein to humans, livestock have to be fed with toxin free quality feedstuffs.
-Animal feed plays a major role in the global food industry, as it has highest returns to the producer throughout the world.
-Animal feeds are produced either by livestock farmers themselves locally or feed manufacturing companies.
+Animal protein sources, including meat, eggs, and milk, are considered complete proteins because they contain all essential amino acids in high quality.
+In order to provide high-quality protein to humans, livestock must be fed with toxin-free feedstuffs.
+Animal feed is a significant factor in the global food industry, offering the highest returns to producers worldwide.
+Animal feeds can be produced either by local livestock farmers or by feed manufacturing companies.

-These unnoticeable toxin effects may have direct and indirect impact on animal production system.
-It is very essential to have adequate knowledge about the metabolism, growth and reproduction of various mycotoxins and the toxicological properties of their intermediate products produced during metabolism to neutralize these toxins.
+With the globalization of the feed industry and rapid climate changes, it is challenging to estimate the occurrence and presence of mycotoxins in feedstuffs.
+These undetectable toxins can have direct and indirect effects on the animal production system.
+It is vital to have comprehensive knowledge about the metabolism, growth, and reproduction of various mycotoxins, as well as the toxicological properties of their intermediate products produced during metabolism, to neutralize these toxins.

 P. Tensingh Gnanaraj, Ph.D., is currently the Registrar of Tamil Nadu Veterinary and Animal Sciences University, Tamil Nadu, India.
 He has more than 24 years of experience in the field of Livestock Production and Management.